just-the-docs/just-the-docs/operations/OKRS.md

 ## OKR Basics

 Each team should have at least one *objective* or what they want to accomplish together in the short term.
 It's their strategic focus.

 Each objective has a few *key results* which are measurable, sufficient conditions for the objective to be met.

 ## OKR Process

+#TODO update and link to eightmeters

 At the beginning of each month, in project or team sprints or Slack: